geoserver/geoserver-history/doc/en/user/source/extensions/rest/rest-config-api.rst

 - GET for a feature type that does not exist -> 404
 - PUT that changes name of feature type -> 403
 - PUT that changes data store of feature type -> 403

+.. _featuretype_recurse:

+The ``recurse`` parameter is used to recursively delete all layers that reference by the specified feature type.
+Allowable values for this parameter are "true" or
+"false".
+The default value is "false".

 Coverage stores